 Lollipops are an easy treat to make at home.
 There are a huge variety of recipes available online for them, some easier than others, some healthier than others.
-Depending which recipe you use, making lollipops at home may or may not be cheaper than buying them at stores.
-But if you want to avoid corn syrup or make your own unique flavors, the homemade route is nearly the only way to go.
+Depending which lollipop recipe you use, making lollipops at home may or may not be cheaper than buying them at stores.
+But if you want to avoid corn syrup or make your own unique flavors, the homemade route is the way to go.

 Here’s one of the most basic and easy homemade lollipop recipes I know of.
 It’s an old-fashioned recipe, so it doesn’t contain any corn syrup, which I like.

 1. No corn syrup lollipops.

 This lollipop recipe doesn't use any corn syrup.
 It's easy to make and tastes delicious.

 5 minPrep Time

 25 minTotal Time